 7. Hanukkah is one of many Jewish holidays.

 Hanukkah isn’t the most important Jewish holiday – Passover and Rosh Hashanah are more significant to the religion.

 There is no right or wrong way to spell Hanukkah.
 The holiday has been spelled as Hanukkah, Hannuka, or even Chanukah but all the spellings are actually correct.
-There’s no correct way to spell the Jewish holiday because there’s no accurate way to directly translate the Hebrew sounds to English.
+There is no correct way to spell the Jewish holiday because there’s no accurate way to directly translate the Hebrew sounds to English.

 A special game is played during the holiday which involves spinning a four-sided spinning top called a Dreidel, which has a Hebrew letter on each of the four sides.
-However The famous Dreidel was originally invented for Jewish children to hide that they were studying the Torah during a time in which Greece had outlawed Jewish studies.
+However, the famous Dreidel was originally invented for Jewish children to hide that they were studying the Torah during a time in which Greece had outlawed Jewish studies.